dcunited001/dcunited001.github.io/_posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

-Nietzsche's Geneology of Morals identified in values systems the [*Danger of Dangers*](https://academyofideas.com/2017/01/nietzsche-and-morality/): that rigidity and inflexibility of moral systems would itself foments systemic weakness in societies unable to cope with the rate of change.
+Nietzsche's Geneology of Morals identified in values systems the [*Danger of Dangers*](https://academyofideas.com/2017/01/nietzsche-and-morality/): that rigidity and inflexibility of moral systems would itself foment systemic weakness in societies unable to cope with the rate of change.

 Among the [chief design concerns for belief